-At this point, you might be wondering what’s contributing to the hormonal imbalances?
+At this point, you might wonder what contributes to hormonal imbalances.
 Let’s discuss some of the reasons:

 You might have heard from others that it’s not good to take so much stress as it can affect your health.
-When it comes to your menstrual cycle and late ovulation, stress can be a contributing factor.
+Stress can be a contributing factor when it comes to your menstrual cycle and late ovulation.
 Stress can affect hormone levels, which in turn affects your menstrual cycle.
-If you trying to conceive, try to relax as stress can affect your ovulation.
+If you are trying to conceive, relax, as stress can affect your ovulation.

-When you are breastfeeding your period might be irregular, light, or you might not get the menstruate at all.
-Prolactin is a hormone that plays a part in producing milk for your baby and it stops menstruation also.
+When breastfeeding, your period might be irregular or light, or you might not menstruate.
+Prolactin is a hormone that plays a part in producing milk for your baby, and it also stops menstruation.
 It can delay ovulation too.
-If you are not getting a period while nursing your child it doesn’t mean that you are not ovulating.
+If you are not getting a period while nursing your child, it doesn’t mean you are not ovulating.
 You can still get pregnant while breastfeeding, but the chances would be low.

-When using oral contraceptives, it would take up to 3 months for ovulation to return to normal.
-Certain medications can be a contributing factor for late ovulation.
+When using oral contraceptives, ovulation would take up to 3 months to return to normal.
+Certain medications can be a contributing factor to late ovulation.
 Nonsteroidal anti-inflammatory drugs such as ibuprofen can affect ovulation.
-When you are trying to conceive, you must let your doctor know about all the medications that you are using currently.
+You must inform your doctor about your current medications when trying to conceive.
 Adopt a healthy lifestyle when you are trying to conceive.

 4. Thyroid Disorders

 The thyroid, a gland, is located at the front of your neck and regulates hormones that are responsible for metabolism.
-The pituitary gland produces luteinizing hormone and follicle-stimulating hormone both of which are fertility hormones.
+The pituitary gland produces luteinising hormone and follicle-stimulating hormone, both fertility hormones.

-If there is a thyroid disorder, let’s say if you have an underactive thyroid it would cause hypothyroidism.
-If you have an overactive thyroid it would cause hyperthyroidism.
+If there is a thyroid disorder, let’s say you have an underactive thyroid, it will cause hypothyroidism.
+If you have an overactive thyroid, it will cause hyperthyroidism.
 In any case, it can impact the release of an egg.
 You can expect possible late ovulation.

 5. Polycystic Ovarian Syndrome (PCOS)

-If there is an imbalance in the production of the reproductive hormones of the body then it would lead to polycystic ovarian syndrome.
-The testosterone production is high during the PCOS thus there would be a delay in the ovulation.
+If there is an imbalance in the production of the body’s reproductive hormones, it would lead to polycystic ovarian syndrome.
+Testosterone production is high during PCOS.
+Thus, there would be a delay in the ovulation.

 6. Luteal Phase Defect (LPD)

-In a study by the Department of Obstetrics and Gynecology of the University of North Carolina, The length of the luteal phase for most women is 12 days to 14 days.
-So if the length of the luteal phase is less than 10 days, it’s short!
+In a study by the Department of Obstetrics and Gynecology, the length of the luteal phase for most women is 12 to 14 days.
+So if the length of the luteal phase is less than ten days, it’s short!

-late ovulation is also possible because of a short luteal phase.
-Find out the days from the start of ovulation to the day you get your period, it’s the luteal phase length.
+Late ovulation is also possible because of a short luteal phase.
+Find out the days from the start of ovulation to the day you get your period: the luteal phase length.